 Local raw honey

 Honey is good not just for humans but also for dogs.
-A small amount of pollen in raw honey increases dogs’ tolerance on seasonal allergens.
+A small amount of pollen in raw honey increases dogs’ tolerance of seasonal allergens.
 Those that have sensitive skin have also experienced some incredible improvements.

-While the list provided in here are all vet–approved and vet–recommended to feed your dogs, make sure to take a seat and have a talk with your vet before you make any changes on your dog’s diet.
+While the list provided here mentions foods that are all vet–approved and vet–recommended to feed your dogs, make sure to take a seat and have a talk with your vet before you make any changes to your dog’s diet.

 As with anything new that you want to try feeding your pup, along with educating yourself, a responsible owner will always make sure to consult the vet.